Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block diagonalization: Introduction

-In many quantum lattice models, elementary excitations can be interpreted as quasi-particles: stable or long-lived excitations carrying a well-defined momentum $\vec{k}$ and energy $\omega(\vec{k})$.
-Constructing an effective quasi-particle Hamiltonian provides a compact description of these excitations through a few local coupling constants, reveals the underlying interaction structure, and connects directly to experimental observables.
+In many quantum lattice models, elementary excitations can be interpreted as quasiparticles: stable or long-lived excitations carrying a well-defined momentum $\vec{k}$ and energy $\omega(\vec{k})$.
+Constructing an effective quasiparticle Hamiltonian provides a compact description of these excitations through a few local coupling constants, reveals the underlying interaction structure, and connects directly to experimental observables.

-Classical approaches to construct such effective Hamiltonians rely on block-diagonalization methods in quantum many-body physics, such as the Schrieffer-Wolff transformation \cite{Schrieffer-Wolff}, continuous unitary transformations (CUT)~\cite{Wegner1994, glazek1993renormalization, knetter2000perturbation}, and the contractor renormalization group (CORE) \cite{CORE}, which aim to isolate quasi-particle sectors by transforming the full Hamiltonian into a block-diagonal form where each block conserves the number of quasi-particles.
+Classical approaches to construct such effective Hamiltonians rely on block-diagonalization methods in quantum many-body physics, such as the Schrieffer-Wolff transformation \cite{Schrieffer-Wolff}, continuous unitary transformations ~\cite{Wegner1994, glazek1993renormalization, knetter2000perturbation}, and the contractor renormalization group \cite{CORE}, which aim to isolate quasiparticle sectors by transforming the full Hamiltonian into a block-diagonal form where each block conserves the number of quasiparticles.
 Perturbative linked-cluster expansions \cite{Oitmaa2006, Gelfand1996} provide a systematic way to reach the thermodynamic limit by combining such block-diagonalization transformations with cluster expansion techniques.
 Perturbative approaches are limited to perturbative regimes.
 However, all of the previously mentioned methods can also be formulated non-perturbatively.
-Then, numerical linked-cluster expansions (NLCEs) \cite{irving1984linked, TANG2013557, Rigol2006, Coester2015a}, meaning replacing the perturbative with the exact result on a cluster, can be used to overcome the perturbative limitation.
+Then, NLCEs \cite{irving1984linked, TANG2013557, Rigol2006, Coester2015a}, meaning replacing the perturbative with the exact result on a cluster, can be used to overcome the perturbative limitation.
 However, the exponential scaling still limits accessible cluster sizes.